 In the world of mineral balancing you’ll come across the term “copper toxicity” often.
 While it’s true that many people suffer with a toxic excess of copper, the reality is that many people also suffer from copper deficiency.
 People end up in the state because of a deficiency in the copper binding protein ceruloplasmin.

 Ceruloplasmin production depends on a few things.
 Sufficient adrenal and liver function is required to help make this protein.
-Ceruloplasmin is also dependent on animal-based retinol, whole food vitamin C, and copper.
+Ceruloplasmin is also dependent on animal-based retinol (source), whole food vitamin C, and copper.

 There are actually many things that inhibit ceruloplasmin production as well.
 Obviously the biggest problem with creating sufficient ceruloplasmin is our overloaded livers from environmental toxins.
 Preventing the liver from becoming sluggish is key to making ceruloplasmin available.
-Other offenders include supplemental iron, calcium, and vitamin D, high fructose corn syrup, ascorbic acid (passed off as Vitamin C but it is generally made from GMO corn!), and too much ACTH (from a magnesium deficiency).
+Loving your liver is one of the KEY things to do to heal from a copper imbalance, as well as healing your adrenals.

 Ceruloplasmin in is the key to regulating copper and iron.
 CP is also needed for neurotransmitter health, management of yeast, parasites, and other nasty stuff, and it is important for ATP regulation (aka energy production!)